laravel-zero/laravel-zero/readme.md

 <a name="introduction"></a>
 ## Introduction

-Laravel Zero provides an elegant starting point for your next Laravel Console Application.
+Laravel Zero is a micro-framework that provides an elegant starting point for your next console application.

 A minimal console application with Illuminate components on top.
 Enjoy all the magic of laravel service providers on your next Laravel console application.